le-ander/MSc_Bioinfo-Experimental_Design/README.md

 # Experimental-Design

-9/2/2017
+10/2/2017
 To do list:

 # Important
 - Parsing
-  - Jonas to finish some final parts
-  - Need to finalise sampling from post with Juliane
+  - Implement changes from today's meeting
-  - Scott to combine all elements of parsing once Jonas is done
+  - Combine all elements of parsing
-  - Scott to do local code and input.xml files
+  - Local code and input.xml files
-  - Add N (N1&N2) to model objectat beginning
+  - Add N (N1&N2) to model object at start

-- CUDA-sim
+- Simulation and Data Processing
-  - Leander to combine first CUDA-sim function after Scott has finished with parsing
+  - Update functions to be used with parsing output
-  - Tidy up output for CUDA-sim
-    - Using 5D output
   - Jonas to add attributes to model object
   - Pickle object after correct trajectories assigned to each experiment
+  - Include scaling factor funtion and madxdisttraj function (Scott) and change NA removal function

-- GPU stuff
+- Entropy calculations
-  - Leander to finish launch configuration
+  - Include launch configuration in getEntropy functions
-    - Looking at block shape
-    - Scott to look at calculating block shape

-# Not as important
-- Tidy and improve Python and CUDA
+  - Look at and rewrite getEntropy2 in Repressilator and getEntropy 1.5 in Hes1 folder

+- Combine all parts together

+# Next steps
-  - Commenting code
+- Time original code
-  - Improving speed
-  - Scott to see if improvements can be made to current kernel
-  - Scott to see if summation improvements can be made
-  - Runnable on both Python 2 and 3

-- Improve CUDA-sim implementation
+- Stochastic implementation
+  - Reuse code from MEANS package
+  - Adapt CUDAsim SDE solver to handle multiple models

-- Julia wrapper
+- Error-checking
+  - Catch user input errors
+  - Only load packages when required (libsbml and means)
+  - To be done at the end

+- Comment code extensively

 - Presentation of results
   - Terminal output